Julian De Zotti: Other work

 De Zotti is also an active theatre creator and performer.
 He is a two-time Dora Mavor Moore Award-nominated actor for his part in the ensembles of Take Me Back To Jefferson (2015) and A Fool’s Life (2012).

 In 2019, he co-created, wrote, showran, and guest-starred in Ming’s Dynasty for CBC Gem and Fuse TV in the US.
 He was nominated for Canadian Screen Awards for Best Supporting Performance in a Series produced for Digital Media and Best Original Program or Series produced for Digital Media.

 He has also worked in the writers room of Snowpiercer for TNT/Netflix.

 His series For the Record was released in 2020.
 De Zotti was a Canadian Screen Award nominee for Best Lead Performance in a Web Program or Series at the 10th Canadian Screen Awards in 2022.

-He was a coproducer of Amanda Parris's 2022 web series Revenge of the Black Best Friend, in which he also had a supporting acting role.
+He was an executive producer of Amanda Parris's 2022 web series Revenge of the Black Best Friend, in which he also had a supporting acting role.